-Assigned Counsel Appointments Contract Counsel Appointments Assigned Counsel Appointments Public Defender Appointments
+Counsel Appointments Counsel Appointments Counsel Appointments Defender Appointments

 Custodial Parents

 Non-Custodial Parents

 Non-Parent Conservator

 Children

 Adult Appeal

 Children Appeal

 Totals

 Column Total

-Grand Total 0 '
+Grand Total 0

-If you are unable to follow the instructions in the IDER manual please check one or more of the boxes: Appointments reported above are based on information from a clerk's office and not associated with the payment information in the attorney fee voucher.
-The financial figures are estimates or are for some other reason unreliable.
-The appointment counts are estimates or are for some other reason unreliable.
-Notes (Please include any information needed by the Commission/OCA related to this report.)
+If you are unable to follow the instructions in the IDER in Appointments reported above are based on information voucher. • nformation in the attorney fee

-.
-Total ( Total Manager and ) and the control of th .5 Trouted to the Topone,
+$\hfill \square$ The financial figures are estimates or are for some other reason un ıreliable.

+☐ The appointment counts are estimates or are for so me other reaso n unreliable.

+Notes (Please include any information needed by the C Commission/OC A related to this report.)

-Attorney Detail Page - Complete for Each Criminal Court Report
+Sample Attorney Detail Page Complete one for each Criminal Indigent Defense Court Report)